 The editors will not provide advice on abstracts.
 All prospective authors are recommended to read the editorials in the journal, especially those in volume 5 issue 1 (2005) and volume 9 issue 1 (2009), and read between 8 and 10 papers published in the journal, before reaching their own judgment about submission.
 Close reading of the mission statement is also recommended.

-Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to Angela Jones in the Editorial Office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Qualitative Research editorial office as follows:

 Cardiff School of Social Sciences